30+ Incredible Experiences For Your Canada Bucket List

 Photo Credit: Naoh Cova, Unsplash; Northern Lights - a real Canada bucket list experience

-Photo Credit: Naoh Cova, Unsplash
+Photo Credit: Noah Cova, Unsplash

 We flew to Whitehorse in early January hoping for a winter wonderland experience, and it did not disappoint.
 One of the top items on any Canada bucket list will be to see the northern lights, so keep your eyes on the aurora forecast and the weather.
 One night when the conditions looked right, we drove to Fish Lake.